AugustHuangMX/quartz/content/ECON4008 Law and Economics.md

 ![[截屏2023-08-25 15.33.30.png]]
 As learned before, the unique equilibrium outcome would be the player one to choose $D$ at the first move, and the whole game ends.

+## The bargain problem

+#### Approach to analyze the Legal Rules:

+- Step 1: What happens in the efficient outcome?
+(This does not depend on the allocation of the legal rights.)
+- Step 2: What happens without bargaining (threat values.)
+- Step 3: What is the [[Cooperative Surplus]]?
+- Step 4: What are the final payoffs after bargaining? *Given equal bargaining power, each party is better off by half of the cooperative surplus.**
+- Step 5: Work out the corresponding price/transfer.